HL7/fhir-patient-correction/input/pagecontent/examples.md

 David reviews his records received from Westside on their PHR portal and determines that it contains errors or discrepancies.
 He enters a correction request through the portal.
 The PHR sends the correction request to the provider system and gets an acknowledgement that the request has been received.

 The provider reviews the request on the Westside system (EHR). **Portions of the request are accepted** and portions are denied.
 The request is therefore partially accepted.
 David is notified of partial acceptance and how to disagree with the denied portion.
-While the portion of the request that is accepted is corrected in the chart and the correction request is marked complete.
+The portion of the request that is accepted is corrected in the chart and the correction request is marked complete.
 #### Workflow Details
 <figure>
 {%include use-case-6.svg%}